 In the 16th century, the walls of the middle palace were raised, and as a result, it became equal to the height of both towers.
 Its large windows overlooked only the safer southern side, the castle’s outer ward side.
 Only shooting holes and latrines were used from the north.
 The new quadrilateral building was erected on the area of the second ward, and due to the small amount of space in the south-west, there were third ward, separated by a ditch and equipped with own defensive walls.
 The drawbridge between the two economic wards was protected with a semicircular, corner tower adapted to use firearms.

 The remains of the castle in the form of a ruin have survived to our times.
-On the forested hill, you can see the ruins of the upper castle.
-Partially preserved walls of the gothic building and both towers.
-Below the trees you can see the walls of the former lower castle.
+On the forested hill, you can see the ruins of the upper castle – partially preserved walls of the gothic building and both towers.
+Below the trees you can see the walls of the former outer wards and the renaissance building.
 In the last period, the castle underwent renovation and security works combined with partial reconstruction.

 Bóna M., Plaček M., Encyklopedie slovenských hradů, Praha 2007.